copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club

-We help open-source and decentralized tech communities tell their own stories, without giving up privacy, and we publish the results as an open community archive.
+We help open-source and decentralized tech communities tell their own stories, without giving up privacy, and we return the results to an open community archive.

+People, stories, tools.

 We run Workshops, publish practical AV docs, and show up at meetups, hackathons, conferences, and camps so communities can keep their own record on their own terms.